 Older plants may need a high-nitrogen fertilizer like ammonium nitrate, ammonium sulfate, or urea, rather than a balanced 10-10-10 product.

-Espoma Urea Plant Food is a high-nitrogen granular fertilizer, and it is available from Nature Hills Nursery.
+Easy Peasy Urea Plant Food is a high-nitrogen granular fertilizer and is available from Amazon.

 You can apply it at a rate of one to two pounds per 100 square feet, or apply one teaspoon around the drip line of your plant.
 Use it once a year in springtime to promote vigorous leafy growth.

 Why should we do this?
 Because nitrogen is depleted over the growing season, while potassium and phosphorus might not be depleted as rapidly, so you might not need to add them at all.

 You’ll know if this is the case if your plants seem to be producing few new canes, and the canes that are produced don’t grow as quickly or as large as they used to.

 In that case, add a high-nitrogen fertilizer once a year in the spring, according to the package instructions.

 If you notice your plant producing lots of new growth, reduce the amount of nitrogen by half, or eliminate it altogether.

 Plants that have access to too much nitrogen in the soil may produce new foliar growth at the expense of fruit.

 To recap: to add more nitrogen, select a high-nitrogen fertilizer or work well-composted manure into the soil.
 To reduce nitrogen, select a low-nitrogen fertilizer or a product with half the amount you normally use.

 Watch Your Elderberries Grow

 Fertilizer is just one component in creating a healthy, happy elderberry garden, but it’s an important one.
 Doing the job right will ensure you have a healthy and vigorous plant, and an abundant harvest.

 If you have any questions, let us know in the comments below – and feel free to share your tips!